george962/EnergyAQAnalysis/README.md

 # EnergyAQAnalysis

-This repository contains the workflow, analysis, and visualizations for the project **"Energy and Air Quality Analysis"**, focusing on the relationship between energy generation sources and their impact on air quality in the regions of **Los Angeles** and **New England**.
+This repository contains the workflow, analysis, and visualizations for the project **"Energy and Air Quality Analysis"**, focusing on the relationship between energy generation sources and their impact on air quality in the regions of **Los Angeles** and **New England** for CDS DS 591 Fall 2024, at Boston University.

 ## Overview